Solana Bridge:

 - Enter Transaction Details: Input the amount you wish to bridge and provide the recipient's wallet address on the destination chain.
 Always double-check this address for accuracy.

-- Confirm the Transaction: Approve the transaction request in your wallet.
-The bridge will then lock the assets on the source chain and begin the process of minting wrapped tokens on the destination.
+- Confirm the Transaction: Approve the transaction in your wallet.
+The bridge will then lock the assets on the source chain and begin minting wrapped tokens on the destination.

 - Receive Your Assets: After the transaction is confirmed on both blockchains, the newly minted tokens will appear in your destination wallet.